 VU’s 2019 New Colombo Plan scholars

-VU students Laurence Fudim and Audrey Dalton-Power were announced as recipients of the 2019 scholarship round, and will depart for Japan and Fiji respectively in July 2019.
+VU students Laurence Fudim and Audrey Dalton-Power were announced as recipients of the 2019 scholarship round, and departed for Japan and Fiji respectively in July 2019.

-Laurence, who is studying a Bachelor of Laws, is expected to spend his three trimester scholarship at the International Christian University in Tokyo, while Audrey (Bachelor of Community Development) will study one semester at the University of the South Pacific in Suva.
+Laurence, who is studying a Bachelor of Laws, spent his three trimester scholarship at the International Christian University in Tokyo, while Audrey (Bachelor of Community Development) studied one semester at the University of the South Pacific in Suva.

-In 2019, the NCP will support 125 undergraduates from 37 universities to live, study and gain work experience in 24 locations across the Indo-Pacific, including the Cook Islands, French Polynesia and Samoa for the first time.
+In 2019, the NCP supported 125 undergraduates from 37 universities to live, study and gain work experience in 24 locations across the Indo-Pacific, including the Cook Islands, French Polynesia and Samoa for the first time.